-The vegetation red edge (or just red edge) is a feature of the reflectance of Earth vegetation: there is a limit (at a point near wavelength 700nm) such that photons with shorter wavelengths (visible light) are generally absorbed and with longer wavelengths (infrared light) are generally reflected and with sufficient plants across the surface of a world, this can produce a detectable "feature" in its reflectance spectrum, i.e., a jump in power.
-A feature like this is considered a possible candidate for a biosignature for life on an extra-solar planet, in part because clouds or seasons might show a change in the strength of such a feature, constituting additional evidence.
-Another reason it is a candidate is that good candidates are "few and far between" and a long shot is better than none.
+The vegetation red edge (or just red edge) is a feature of the reflectance of Earth vegetation: there is a limit (at a point near wavelength 700 nm) such that photons with shorter wavelengths (visible light) are generally absorbed and those with longer wavelengths (infrared light) are generally reflected.
+Sufficient such plants across the surface of a world can produce a detectable "feature" in its reflectance spectrum, i.e., a jump in power.
+Such a feature is a possible candidate for a biosignature for life on an extra-solar planet, in part because clouds or seasons might show a change in the strength of the feature, constituting additional evidence.
+Plausible exoplanet biosignature candidates are "few and far between" and even if this is a long shot, it is one of only a few.

-The feature has been found in earthshine as well as in direct measurements of Earth plants, and has also shown in earthshine.
-There are theories about the reason for the feature but no explanation is proven.
-A mechanism such as photosynthesis requires photons within a particular energy range, and on Earth, it is adapted to the light from the Sun allowed through atmospheric windows.
-Toward more energetic photons (i.e., toward shorter wavelengths), at some point the photon energy will be sufficient to damage the organism's mechanisms, for example, Earth's received ultraviolet light) and Earth plants have mechanisms to defend themselves, e.g., with biofluorescence.
-UV's damaging mechanism does not apply to wavelengths longer than necessary, which is what the red edge cuts off, it may simply be the mechanism has no use for the photons and cutoff is mere happenstance given the way photosynthesizing mechanisms must be constructed, or it may be to lessen the chance of heat damage: photosynthesis does not process the energy of the longer wavelength IR and if absorbed, it merely heats the plant.
+The feature is evident in direct measurements of Earth plants, and has also shown in earthshine.
+There are theories about the reason for the feature but no proven explanation.
+A mechanism such as photosynthesis requires photons within a particular energy range, and on Earth, such mechanisms are adapted to the light from the Sun that is allowed through atmospheric windows.
+Above some photon energy (i.e., sufficiently short wavelength), EMR damages the organism's photosynthesis mechanism (for example, Earth's received ultraviolet light) and Earth plants have mechanisms to defend themselves, e.g., with biofluorescence.
+UV's damaging mechanism does not apply to wavelengths longer than necessary, which is what the red edge cuts off.
+The cutoff may be mere happenstance given the way photosynthesizing mechanisms are constructed.
+Or it may be to lessen the chance of heat damage: photosynthesis does not process the energy of the longer wavelength IR and if absorbed, it merely heats the plant.

-On another planet, life might be similar, since naturally-forming amino acids seem a reasonable "starting point" for the formation of organisms.
+On another planet, life might be similar, since abiotically-produced amino acids which could form there seem a reasonable "starting point" for the formation of organisms.
 A star with a similar habitable zone and planet might produce a similar spectral energy distribution of received electromagnetic radiation, inducing the development of similar mechanisms.
 Dissimilar stars might result in a similar feature but with a different cutoff wavelength.